Priyanvi9/Priyanvi9/README.md

 I'm on a quest to crack the Civil Services Examination and join the ranks of the **IPS**.
 Why?
 Because I believe in using my problem-solving skills to serve the nation, whether it's optimizing code or optimizing governance.
 My courage in facing a tough Mains question is matched only by my determination to squash a particularly stubborn bug.

+“The only thing necessary for the triumph of evil is for good men to do nothing.”
+— Edmund Burke
+(Translation: The only way a bug wins is if you don't commit to fixing it.)

+“I am not an Athenian or a Greek, but a citizen of the world.”
+— Socrates
+(Translation: I'm not just a developer, but a contributor to the global community.)

-> "It is our duty to pay for our liberty with our own blood." — Netaji Subhas Chandra Bose
+“It is our duty to pay for our liberty with our own blood.”
+— Netaji Subhas Chandra Bose
-> *(Translation: Freedom isn't free.
-Neither is well-tested code.)*
+(Translation: Freedom isn't free.
+Neither is well-tested code.)

+"The truth is, nothing is free.
+In this world, you have to pay a price for every change."
+— Chanakya
+(Translation: Every major feature comes with a code debt.
+Pay it, or it will crash later.)

 -----